Evaluation of QF-Test at CoreMedia

 Évaluation de QF-Test/qftestJUI chez CoreMedia, January 2006 – Mark Michaelis, CoreMedia, Allemagne.

-(The old name qftestJUI is replaced by QF-Test.)
+(The old name qftestJUI was replaced by QF-Test.)